jonniecumming/mental-health-awareness/README.md

 The target audience would be users who feel they may benefit from some sort of mental health support, ranging from positive messages of affirmation, to direct links to professional and urgent support.

+### SEO
+I added a description and other meta data to the head of index.html to allow fro SEO and better searchability to help potential users find the site.

 ## User Stories

 ### Must Haves: